Keyboard Shortcuts

 - move between spreads without breaking flow

-- adjust photos without hunting through panels
+- rearrange photos without hunting through panels

 Registry Source Of Truth